lassoid/tiny_filter/README.md

 [![Github Actions CI](https://github.com/lassoid/tiny_filter/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/lassoid/tiny_filter/actions/workflows/ci.yml)

 TinyFilter is created to provide a simple object-oriented abstraction layer for filtering collections.
-It is mainly purposed for ActiveRecord collections, but you can also use it with any enumerable.
+It is mainly purposed for ActiveRecord/Sequel models, but you can also use it with any enumerable.

 ```ruby
 Post.where(title: "Wow!").filter_by(from: 2.days.ago, to: 1.day.ago).order(:created_at)